-Location/Setting-Are
+Location/Setting - Are important elements still in their original location and configuration?

 Design - How has the general structure of the landscape changed since its period of significance?

 Materials - Are original materials/vegetation that were used to structure and shape the landscape still present?